formio/bootstrap/Readme.md

 This repository will change the rendering of forms in formio.js so that it uses html and classes compatible with [Bootstrap 3](https://getbootstrap.com/docs/3.4/) and [Bootstrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction/) framework.

+> [!IMPORTANT]
+> As of 2 September 2025, the main branch will be renamed main_old.
+The new main will be based on the 3.1.x branch, which is the latest stable release.
+See [here](https://github.com/formio/bootstrap/issues/140) for more details about this change.

 ### Using Bootstrap 3

 ```javascript